 Holly, however, thought it sounded beautiful.
 For some reason, the noise reminded her of when she’d briefed her cheer squad on her plan—how they were going to drop Lizzy Prendergast on her stupid fucking head.

 The cheerleader lifted a hand, ready to slice it downward and loose the first volley.
 The air became still.
 A galvanic tingle ran from her crotch to her neck.

 Wodec called, “Wait!”

 “HOLD!” she yelled, simultaneously annoyed and thrilled.
 Her order ran through the ranks; calls of HOLD! resonated throughout the gully.
 She was eager to kill, but she was really enjoying this; she welcomed the excuse to draw it out.

 “Something you wanna say, fuckface?”

 Wodec strode forward, his totemic staff thumping against the ground.
 “Your salvation lies in abandoning your designs.
 ‘In sterquiliniis invenitur’—that’s a saying from your world.
-In your case, it couldn’t be any more accurate.”
+And in your case, it couldn’t be any more accurate.”